sailpoint-oss/developer.sailpoint.com/docs/api/postman-collections.md

 import GitHubPublicFileComponent from '@site/src/components/GitHubLink';

 [Postman](https://www.postman.com/) is a platform you can use to design, build, test, and iterate your APIs.
 Postman users and teams can create public workspaces they can use to make it easy to access their API collections and environments and get started.
-SailPoint maintains a [public workspace for the IdentityNow API collections](https://www.postman.com/sailpoint/workspace/identitynow).
-You can use this workspace to access all the IDN API collections and stay up to date.
+SailPoint maintains a [public workspace for the Identity Security Cloud API collections](https://www.postman.com/sailpoint/workspace/identitynow).
+You can use this workspace to access all the ISC API collections and stay up to date.

 ## Run in Postman

-Each IDN API version is broken out into a separate collection within the workspace.
-The following table lists the available IDN API collections.
+Each ISC API version is broken out into a separate collection within the workspace.
+The following table lists the available ISC API collections.
 To import a collection into your workspace, select the 'Run in Postman' button for your desired version.
 Doing so forks the collection into your workspace.